nmbazima/Exam-DA-100-ADWM-Power-BI/README.md

 ![Module1](/assets/data-analytics-and-microsoft.svg)

-In this module, I will explore the different roles in data and learn the different tasks of a data analyst.
+**In this module, I will explore the different roles in data and learn the different tasks of a data analyst.**
----

 ### Introduction